cakemanager/cakephp-whosonline/README.md

 # WhosOnline plugin for CakePHP

-This is a pre-alpha version of a WhosOnline plugin for CakePHP 3.0.
+This is a pre-alpha version of a WhosOnline plugin for CakePHP 3.0 and the CakeManager.
 It is currently under development and should be considered experimental.

 ## Installation